 - Gang Initiation Fight: In essence, the EOF has you do this in order to join.

-- Guide Dang It: Finding the Pizza Elemental in the AGD remake.
-First you have to find a pizza box sitting in one of the many random alleyways in Shapier, pick it up (ignoring the fact that the game tells you that it isn't important the first time you try,) read the various graffiti on the walls until it tells you something vague about "The Doom from the East," and then wander out far, far into the desert until you stumble on it.
+- Guide Dang It!: Finding the Pizza Elemental in the AGD remake.
+First you have to find a pizza box sitting in one of the many random alleyways in Shapeir, pick it up (ignoring the fact that the game tells you that it isn't important the first time you try), read the various graffiti on the walls until it tells you something vague about "The Doom from the East," and then wander out far, far into the desert until you stumble on it.

 - Half-Human Hybrid: The jackalmen.

 - It's a Wonderful Failure: If you don't capture the Elementals quickly enough, they destroy Shapeir and it's Game Over.
-Also, if you die at any point after Ad Avis steals Iblis' lamp, you are treated to a cutscene where Iblis appears and starts wreaking havoc on the world.
+(Incidentally, this would also turn Ad Avis' aforementioned Failure Gambit into a Springtime for Hitler.)
+Also, if you die at any point after Ad Avis steals Iblis' statue, you are treated to a cutscene where Iblis appears and starts wreaking havoc on the world.